balazs-keszthelyi-technolynx/bootgen.github.io/src/guide/creating-your-own-models.md

  * The REST API specification is extended in the `restapi.yml` file
  * The Vuex store is extended with the CRUD operations for the task entity

+ ## Playing With The Application From The Browser Console

 To run the code we first need to initialize the database.
 If you have already done that, delete the `Migrations` folder and the `web_project.db` SQLite database.
 Navigate to the `WebProject` folder, then run the following commands:

 ```sh